-The System Usage window (Windows > Show System Usage) shows how much DSP is available on your system and approximately how it is currently being used.
+The System Usage window (Windows > Show System Usage) shows how much DSP is available on your system and gives an approximation of how it is currently being used.

 For more information on the System Usage window, see the Pro Tools Reference Guide.